-An affordable housing plan shall be submitted as part of the first application for any development project subject to this Chapter, except single-family dwellings subject to the Affordable Housing Impact Fee, and shall be processed, reviewed, and approved, conditionally approved, or denied concurrently with all other applications required for the project.
+An affordable housing plan shall be submitted as part of the first application for any development project, including a housing development project, subject to this Chapter, except single-family dwellings subject to the Affordable Housing Impact Fee, and shall be processed, reviewed, and approved, conditionally approved, or denied concurrently with all other applications required for the project.
 Any request for a waiver of requirements of this Chapter must be submitted as part of the affordable housing plan.